Skip to content

 What it is

-Arsenic is a naturally occurring element that dissolves into groundwater from rock and soil, and can also come from industrial or agricultural sources.
-It is most common in private wells and in some regional aquifers, and like nitrate it is tasteless and colorless.
+Arsenic sounds alarming, but the practical story is simpler than the name: it is a naturally occurring element that dissolves into groundwater from rock and soil, and it can also come from industrial or agricultural sources.
+It turns up most in private wells and in some regional aquifers, and like nitrate it gives no clue at the tap - it is tasteless and colorless, so testing is the only way to know.

 Why it matters

-The EPA sets a maximum contaminant level of 10 parts per billion for arsenic in public drinking water.
-That is the regulatory reference point.
-We score whether a filter is certified to reduce arsenic, not any health outcome.
-Arsenic exists in two forms (III and V); certified systems are tested for the form they treat.
+The EPA sets a maximum contaminant level of 10 parts per billion for arsenic in public drinking water, and that is the regulatory reference point we use.
+What we score is whether a filter is certified to reduce arsenic, not any health outcome.
+One detail that affects what you buy: arsenic exists in two forms (III and V), and certified systems are tested for the specific form they treat - so it is worth knowing which one your water has.

 What removes it